 The G-Shot is a relatively painless non-surgical, in-office procedure used to treat a variety of female sexual dysfunction and incontinence issues.

 How is the G-Shot administered?

 First, the patient’s own blood is obtained via a simple blood draw from the arm.
-Second, after the blood is placed in a centrifuge for approximately 10 minutes, PRP is isolated from the sample.
+Second, after the blood is placed in a centrifuge for approximately 10 minutes, the results are isolated from the sample.
 Third, the clitoral and upper vaginal region are numbed with a topical anesthetic cream.
-Fourth, the PRP is injected back into numbed vaginal tissue.
+Fourth, inject the results back into numbed vaginal tissue.

 Is the G-Shot painful?